leftxs/vagrant.docker/README.md

 ==============

 A vagrant box based on [Ubuntu](http://www.ubuntu.com/ "Ubuntu's Homepage") for developing/working with [Docker](https://www.docker.com/ "Docker's Homepage").

-This may change to a more lightweigt OS.
+This may change to a more lightweight OS.

 Features
 --------